juji-io/datalevin/benchmarks/write-bench/README.md

 For every 10K write requests, a set of metrics are recorded:

 * Throughput (writes/second), average throughput at the moment.
-* Write Latency (milliseconds), average latency of transact function calls.
+* Call Latency (milliseconds), average latency of write function calls.
 * Commit Latency (milliseconds), average latency of transaction commits.

 The results are written into a CSV file.